UCdasec/TinyPower/README.md

 # TinyPower
+**The dataset and code are for research purpose only**

+Side-channel attacks leverage correlations between power consumption and intermediate results of encryption to infer encryption keys.
+Recent studies show that deep learning offers promising results in the context of side-channel attacks.
+However, neural networks utilized in deep-learning side-channel attacks are complex with substantial amounts of parameters and consume significant memory.
+As a result, it is challenging to perform deep-learning side-channel attacks on resource-constrained devices.

+This project proposes a framework, named TinyPower, which leverages pruning to reduce the number of parameters of neural networks for side-channel attacks.
+Pruned neural networks obtained from our framework can successfully run side-channel attacks with a much lower number of parameters and less memory.
+Specifically, we focus on structured pruning over filters of Convolutional Neural Networks (CNNs).
+We demonstrate the effectiveness of structured pruning over power and EM traces of AES-128 running on microcontrollers (AVR XMEGA and ARM STM32) and FPGAs (Xilinx Artix-7).
+Our experimental results show that we can achieve a reduction rate of 98.8\% (e.g., reducing the number of parameters from 53.1 million to 0.59 million) on a CNN and still recover keys on XMEGA.
+For STM32 and Artix-7, we achieve a reduction rate of 92.9\% and 87.3\% on a CNN respectively.
+We also demonstrate that our pruned CNNs can effectively perform the attack phase of side-channel attacks on a Raspberry Pi 4 with less than 2.5 millisecond inference time per trace and less than 41 MB memory usage per CNN.

 ## Reference
 When reporting results that use the dataset or code in this repository, please cite the paper below: